hummingbot/hummingbot/documentation/docs/developers/connectors/task4.md

 To do so:

-1. Add your new connector package to `setup.py`.
-2. In `packages` variable, add in your package as shown:
+1. In `setup.py`, add your new connector package in `packages` variable as shown:
 ```python
     packages = [
         "hummingbot",